-- 11.1 Where a matter arises at a meeting which relates to your own financial interest (and is not a Disclosable Pecuniary Interest) or your own wellbeing or is otherwise to your advantage or relates to a financial interest or wellbeing or is otherwise to the advantage of a relative, friend or close associate, you must disclose the interest and not vote on the matter unless granted a dispensation.
-You may speak on the matter only if members of the public are also allowed to speak at the meeting. - 11.2 a) Where a matter arises at a meeting which affects your own financial interest or a financial interest of a relative, friend, close associate or body covered by Appendix B you must disclose the interest:
+- 11.1 Where a matter arises at a meeting which relates to your own financial interest (and is not a Disclosable Pecuniary Interest) or relates to a financial interest of a relative, friend or close associate, you must disclose the interest and not vote on the matter unless granted a dispensation.
+You may speak on the matter only if members of the public are also allowed to speak at the meeting. - 11.2 a) Where a matter arises at a meeting which affects your own financial interest or a financial interest of a relative, friend, close associate or body covered by Appendix B you must disclose the interest;